yeehaa123/presentation-moonconf/slides.md

 <!--

 Of these characteristics, I want to single out the 'Smart Endpoints, Dumb Pipes'.
 To me, this mark the core of the microservices pattern.

-Martin Fowler describes this characteristic as follows:
+Martin Fowler describes this it as follows:

 "The microservice community favours an alternative approach: smart endpoints and dumb pipes.
 Applications built from microservices aim to be as decoupled and as cohesive as possible - they own their own domain logic and act more as filters in the classical Unix sense - receiving a request, applying logic as appropriate and producing a response."

 This flow should be instantly recognizable to any functional programmers.
 In a microserver architecture.
-Each service basically works as a - pure or impure - function, with clear inputs and outputs. (unfortunately the airport terminal in the schema is an impure function...)
-To me, a microservices architecture and functional programming are therefore a natural fit.
+Each service basically works as a - pure or impure - function, with clear inputs and outputs. (unfortunately the airport terminal in the schema pictured here is an impure function...)
+A microservices architecture and functional programming are therefore a natural fit.

 -->
 ---